Non-Koi-Related Rants / Blog

 Since its inception, Aquascape has gotten into just about every aspect of the fish/pond hobby.
 This company even sells its own fish food for their so called “water gardens” that are supposedly not sold to house fish.
 Hmmm!
 If they are not for fish why would they sell fish food?
 If they are not for fish why sell all the ineffective chemicals to keep the water clear?
 You surely don’t need clear water for the plants.
 You need clear water to see fish, and chemicals and fish simply do not mix well.

-Aquascape also manufactures and sells many types of equipment like skimmers, waterfalls, pumps, underwater lighting, etc. Some of their stuff is complete and utter garbage, and poorly designed and made.
+They also manufacture and sell many types of equipment like skimmers, waterfalls, pumps, underwater lighting, etc. Some of their stuff is complete and utter garbage, and poorly designed and made.
 I would also be interested in seeing just how much of it is made in China as opposed to the U.S. As we all know most things made in China are of inferior quality.
 They have poor quality plastics and steel, as well as just about everything else.

 “Magic Wands,” “Snake Oils,” & “Fairy Dust”